GoogleCloudPlatform/cloud-foundation-fabric/fast/stages/CLEANUP.md

 ```

 ## Stage 3 (GKE)
-Terraform refuses to delete non empty GCS buckets and/or BigQuery datasets, so they need to be removed manually from tf state
+Terraform refuses to delete non-empty GCS buckets and/or BigQuery datasets, so they need to be removed manually from tf state

 ```bash
 cd $FAST_PWD/03-project-factory/prod/